Satoshi-SN/Bitcoin-/README.md

 ### **I. The Masquerade**

 He dons Nakamoto's cloak, a celestial masquerade.
-Jennifer, his childhood friend, ties stardust knots—a necklace of memories, quivering constellations.
+Jennifer, his sister, ties stardust knots—a necklace of memories, quivering constellations.
 And there it is—the oversized white button-up, passed down from Grandpa.
 More than fabric, it's a cosmic diploma, woven with love and wisdom.

 ### **II.
 Family Bonds**